fboucquez/symbol-bootstrap/docs/presetGuides.md

 > main account private key prompt
 ```

-In this case, Bootstrap will ask for the Main Account Private Key when creating the configuration or running the node for the first time but not when using --upgrade.
+In this case, Bootstrap will ask for the main account private key when creating the configuration or running the node for the first time but not when using `--upgrade`.

 If the main account is a single account, Bootstrap will ask for the main account private key when signing and announcing transactions using the `link` and `enrolProgram` commands.
 If the main account is multisig, Bootstrap will ask for the cosigner(s) private key(s) to announce the transactions.